pawanmsr/n-methods/README.md

 Run the build before copying the source templates into the solution.
 At least add basic tests for all new implementations.
 Tests in [test](/test/) and method signatures in [include](/include/).
 Run CTest to verify and trust source code.

-It must have taken people effort to become yellow/red, even if they are naturally attuned.
-The road is mighty long, and you have capacity and time.
+TODO: remove excess docs before merge.

+Alright, try it out seriously and well before edging off and playing for fun.
+It is good to know thy limits - you probably have capacity and time.
 Failure is acceptable than regret.
 Reconfigure mental models and egress.
+Once you are satisfied that you can do no better, you can properly get back to everything else.

+Mathematics is beautiful and being a Mathematician is hard.
+People who love mathematics, but find it difficult, end up becomming engineers and scientists . . .
+LOL!
+Also, Elo was a Physicist!

+- [x] Become Cyan.
+- [ ] Become Blue.
+- [ ] Become Purple.
+    Frame it with caption:
+    "Now I have become Purple, a mixture of blue and red." :joy: (Shamelessly derived from an archive clip of a renowned Physicist quoting a book.)
+- [ ] Edge off, but casually aim for other ranks.

 <pre>
 .